 The reality is that while most men-targeted supplements are fairly useless, there are actually quite a few supplements that would benefit women!

-(Addendum from GGS: Keep in mind that supplements are just that — a supplement to your well-rounded lifestyle that should include good nutrition, intelligent training, quality sleep, proper stress management techniques and adequate sunshine.
-Make sure those are in order as well.)
+Of course, before we go any further, it’s good to remember that supplements are just that—a supplement to your well-rounded lifestyle that should include good nutrition, intelligent training, quality sleep, proper stress management techniques and adequate sunshine.
+So make sure those are in order as well.

-Here are 4, starting with the most interesting –
+Here are four supplements that could benefit women, starting with the most interesting: